laurent22/joplin/README.md

 Field restricted | Add either `title:` or `body:` before a note to restrict your search to just the title, or just the body. | `title:shopping`, `body:egg`

 Notes are sorted by "relevance".
 Currently it means the notes that contain the requested terms the most times are on top.
 For queries with multiple terms, it also matter how close to each others are the terms.
 This is a bit experimental so if you notice a search query that returns unexpected results, please report it in the forum, providing as much details as possible to replicate the issue.

+# Goto Anything

+In the desktop application, press Ctrl+G or Cmd+G and type the title of a note to jump directly to it.
+You can also type `#` followed by a tag or `@` followed by a notebook title.

 # Donations